 We have one nursery class, which splits into three cohorts: AM Nursery, PM Nursery and our group of 30-hour children who stay from 8.45 to 3.30 (including lunch time.)
 These children are known as the rabbit group.
 The other two family groups are named moles and owls.
 This is to ensure each child has an allocated key worker which they work in during circle time.
-In the provision there is a family group board so children have a sense of belonging.
+In the provision there is a family group self-registration board so children have a sense of belonging and to support with their name recognition.
 Each Nursery family group has 13 places and children are offered a place at the beginning of the term following their third birthday.
 The school office facilitates Nursery Admissions (see Nursery Admissions Policy).